prathik/Google-Login/README.md

 Login into your Wordpress Blog using Google credentials.
 This project uses LightOpenId (http://gitorious.org/lightopenid).

-As soon as a visitor enters your website they will be redirected to the authentication page, after they authenticate they will be redirected to the homepage.
+The plugin in can be configured such that a user must login before viewing your website, as soon as a visitor enters your website they will be redirected to the authentication page, after they authenticate they will be redirected to the homepage.

 Users can alternatively login from /wp-content/plugins/Google-Login/userlogin.php.